Siguza/IOHIDeous/docs/index.md

     ffffff820383d000    ffffff81b6a48000    ffffff81d6a48000    000000004cdf5000    000000002cdf5000
     ffffff81efedd000    ffffff81a30df000    ffffff81c30df000    000000004cdfe000    000000002cdfe000

 Nice, all differences are less than the 2GB we can offset!
-(Note that the kalloc addresses are lower than the shmem ones, so 1. the differences are negative and 2. we're really lucky to have our offset value `signed`. :P) I've done the same statistics on Sierra as well (see [`data/shmem.txt`](TODO)), but there all differences are larger than 64GB (as is to be expected).
+(Note that the kalloc addresses are lower than the shmem ones, so 1. the differences are negative and 2. we're really lucky to have our offset value `signed`. :P) I've done the same statistics on Sierra as well (see [`data/shmem.txt`](../data/shmem.txt)), but there all differences are larger than 64GB (as is to be expected).
 So on High Sierra we'll go for the `kalloc_map`.

 Now that we have our targets set, we can look at how to maximise the chance of landing in a structure sprayed by us.
 On both maps, allocations usually happen at the lowest possible address, so the higher an address, the less likely it should be to have been previously allocated, i.e. the more likely it should be to be allocated by us.

-So, for Sierra/the `kernel_map`:
+For Sierra/the `kernel_map` this yields the strategy:

 1. Fill the `kalloc_map`.
 2. Make >2GB worth of allocations on the `kernel_map`.